01Determine How Much Soffit You Will Need

 F-channels or J-channels can be used as receiving channels, and they should be attached by nails every 12 inches along the wall.

-04Cut the soffit panels
+04Cut the Soffit Panels

 - Measure from the wall to the fascia and subtract half an inch to allow for movement.

 - Cut the panels to the determined size.
-A circular saw works best., and you can cut two panels at once to expedite the process.
+A circular saw works best, and you can cut two panels at once to expedite the process.

-Each panel needs to be installed one at a time:
+Install each panel one at a time: